Frequently Asked Questions

 A psychiatrist is a doctor of medicine (MD or DO) who attended medical school and then trained further to use various methods, but mostly medication, to improve individuals’ mental health.

-Are you accepting new patients?
+Is Freedom Psychiatry accepting new patients?

 Yes!
 Call 510.393.2909 for a free mini-consultation today!

-Generally, I provide a holistic approach to your mental health.
+Overall, Freedom Psychiatry provides a holistic approach to your mental health.

 Mental health care is expensive and you do not take insurance; is it worth it to pay out of pocket?

-Health, including mental health, is the most important asset one can have.
+Health, especially mental health, is the most important asset one can have.
 Mental health allows us to enjoy life, family, friends and improve our functioning at work and/or school.
 Everyone must decide for themselves how much they are willing and able to pay for quality, specialized health care.

-What disorders do you help me manage?
+What disorders can Freedom Psychiatry help me manage?

-major depressive disorder
+• major depressive disorder

-anxiety disorders
+• anxiety disorders

-bipolar disorder
+• bipolar disorder

-schizophrenia and schizoaffective disorder
+• schizophrenia and schizoaffective disorder

-obsessive-compulsive disorder (OCD)
+• obsessive-compulsive disorder (OCD)

-post traumatic stress disorder (PTSD)
+• post traumatic stress disorder (PTSD)

-various mood disorders
+• various mood disorders

-peripartum depression/postpartum depression
+• peripartum depression/postpartum depression

-peripartum psychosis/postpartum psychosis
+• peripartum psychosis/postpartum psychosis

 What are the right psychiatric medications for me to use while I’m pregnant?

 There are very few “hard and fast rules” regarding what psychiatric medications to take and not take during pregnancy.
 Mostly, it depends on what makes you comfortable after speaking with your psychiatrist about the severity of your illness and the possible risks of a particular medication on the fetus.
-It is important to know that having an untreated mental illness, such as clinical depression, anxiety, or postpartum depression, has a negative effect on the fetus.
+It is important to know that having an untreated mental illness, such as clinical depression, anxiety, or postpartum depression, has a negative effect on you and the fetus.

 What if I have an emergency?

 If you are having thoughts of harming yourself, harming another person, bad reaction to a medication that is life-threatening or other emergency, please call 911 or go to your nearest emergency room.
-Once you are stabilized, you may have the emergency room contact me if you are an established patient.
+Once you are stabilized, you may have the emergency room contact Freedom Psychiatry if you are an established patient.

 If you are having thoughts of harming yourself, another person, or you need immediate attention by a mental health team, you may also dial 988 for assistance.